 Notes

-- Adjust the spice level easily by modifying the amount of Sriracha sauce and red pepper flakes.
+- Adjust the spice level easily by modifying the amount of Sriracha sauce and crushed red pepper.

 - Store in the refrigerator for up to 5 days or freeze for up to 3 months.
 To thaw, refrigerate overnight or use a low heat setting in the microwave.